bitwarden/contributing-docs/docs/getting-started/server/sso/local.md

 ## Configure IdP

-1. Open your local web client and navigate to your organization → Settings → Single Sign-On
+1. Open your local web client and navigate to your organization → Settings → Single Sign-On.

-2. Tick the "Allow SSO authentication" box
+2. Tick the "Allow SSO authentication" box.

-3. Come up with and enter an SSO Identifier
+3. Come up with and enter an SSO Identifier.

 4. Select "SAML 2.0" as the SSO type.
 Don't save or exit this page yet, you'll need to come back to it later.